Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 - Rescue & recovery operations
 - All other mechanisms of control over the platform

-We will have a lecture on the mechanics of OpenGov & will not cover in detail here.
+We will have a lesson on the mechanics of OpenGov & will not cover in detail here.

 </pba-flex>